 The wire should not be strung too tight, as this will make it difficult to hang, or too loose, as then the work will not be as stable on the wall.

 Oil or acrylic paintings should be framed with an attached wire or two D-rings which hold the weight of the painting accordingly.
 The other option is painting on a box canvas.

-A painting on a box canvas should have a gallery wrapped edge (meaning the cut edge of the canvas is wrapped around to the back and cannot be seen when hung).
+A painting on a box canvas should have a gallery wrapped edge (meaning the cut edge of the canvas is wrapped around to the back and staples cannot be seen when hung).
 The edges of the box canvas are always painted.
-No staples should be visible.

 Other Hanging Options

 It is understood that not all artwork will fit into simple categories.
+If your artwork has special hanging requirements, please contact the curator.
 A French cleat is also an option for hanging.
 You must include both the top and bottom of the cleat.
 Please be mindful of hanging extremely heavy work.
 The apparatus must be adequate for the safety of the work and patrons.
 Non-traditional artworks may require special hanging devices.